4 Wound Healing Stages

 As your body gets things back under control, it shifts gears to rebuilding.
 This is known as proliferation.
 New tissue, known as granulation tissue, begins to form over the wound.
 It is usually pink or red and appears slightly bumpy or shiny because tiny blood vessels are growing inside.
 Cells known as fibroblasts are also part of this process.
 They produce collagen, a protein that acts as a scaffolding to strengthen the newly formed tissue.
 At the same time, the edges of the wound start to pull together.

 With time, you will notice that the wound is gradually getting smaller and smaller.
 Yet, the surface will look uneven and discolored as a thin scab forms on top.
-You may feel some itching.
+You may feel some itching around the scab.
 Once the skin beneath is completely healed, the scab will shed, revealing the scar tissue underneath.
 The wound is now fully closed.
 However, it is not 100% healed.
 There is still one more stage to go.

 Stage 4: Maturation – Strengthening the Skin